 I hope you enjoy your time in North Iceland!

-And if you’re visiting Iceland on a budget, I have some tips for how to explore this stunning country without going bankrupt.
+And if you’re worried about how expensive Iceland is, I have some tips for how to explore Iceland on a budget.